 In practice, beneficiaries of international protection have effective access to free health care in the SNS in line with applicable legal provisions.
 However, as with asylum seekers (see Reception Conditions: Health Care) persisting challenges have a significant impact on the quality of the care available.
 According to research and information available to CPR, these include language and cultural barriers due to the reluctance of health care services to use available interpretation services such as ACM’s translation hotline; restricted access to diagnosis procedures and medication paid by the SNS due to bureaucratic constraints; or very limited access to mental health care and other categories of specialised medical care (e.g., dentists) in the SNS.

 According to CPR’s experience within the provision of support to resettled refugees, access to healthcare by beneficiaries of international protection worsened within the context of the pandemic given the overburdening of healthcare services.
+These challenges continued to be registered in 2022.
 According to the publicly available information, such difficulties are common to the whole population and not particular to refugees.